pandas-dev/pandas/doc/source/ecosystem.rst

 Extension data types
 --------------------

-Pandas provides an interface for defining :ref:`extension types <extending.extension-types>` to extend NumPy's type system.
+pandas provides an interface for defining :ref:`extension types <extending.extension-types>` to extend NumPy's type system.
 The following libraries implement that interface to provide types not found in NumPy or pandas, which work well with pandas' data containers.